-Patients should be counseled that antibacterial drugs including Cefazolin for Injection USP and Dextrose Injection USP should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs, including cefazolin for injection should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Cefazolin for Injection USP and Dextrose Injection USP (cefazolin and dextrose for injection) is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment, and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Cefazolin for Injection USP and Dextrose Injection USP (cefazolin and dextrose for injection) or other antibacterial drugs in the future.
+When cefazolin for injection is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by cefazolin for injection or other antibacterial drugs in the future.

 This monograph has been modified to include the generic and brand name in many instances.